rohitkumarxyz/stockv1-leads-page/EMAIL_SETUP.md

 ### 2. User Confirmation Email
 - Sent to: The user who submitted the form
 - Contains: Thank you message and next steps
-- Subject: "Thank you for your interest in StockGo!"
+- Subject: "Thank you for your interest in TradeStock!"

 ## Troubleshooting